Namita084/Stilllift_new/still-lift-content-format-example.md

-# Content Format Example
+# Still Lift - Content Format Example

-Here's how to format your content with the new structure:
+Here's how to format your Still Lift content with the new structure:

 ## New Content Structure